chenmathew/Discord-Compressor/README.md

 # Discord-Compressor
-Compresses Tiktoks and Twitter videos to ~8mb
+Discord Bot that compresses Tiktoks and Twitter videos to ~8mb